Our Campus

 Gibbs Residence Hall (Apartments)

 Junior and senior male students have the opportunity to live in the H. Jarrell and Cynthia Gibbs Residence Hall (Apartments).
-This residence hall offers the benefits of apartment living with the safety and convenience of being on campus.
-Each four-bedroom, two-bathroom apartment unit houses four students, with shared living room and kitchen spaces.
-Students can cook in their apartments or take advantage of the cafeteria in the Mackey Center.
-Each apartment building can accommodate 93 students in 24 apartment units.
-Spacious lobbies grace the main floor of each building.
-Laundry Facilities are located in each building.
+This residence hall offers the benefits of apartment living with the safety and convenience of being on campus for 93 students in 24 apartment units.
+Each four-bedroom, two-bathroom apartment houses four students, with shared living room and kitchen spaces.
+Students can cook in their apartments or dine in the cafeteria in the Mackey Center.
+A spacious lobby graces the building’s main floor.
+The building is named for Gibbs, long-time benefactors.
+Mr. Gibbs served as board chair from 2006-2018.

 Explore Residence Life